christine-jones/dsa-exercises/Algorithms-Part1/Queues/README.md

 > Your randomized queue implementation must support each randomized queue operation (besides creating an iterator) in constant amortized time.
 That is, any intermixed sequence of m randomized queue operations (starting from an empty queue) must take at most cm steps in the worst case, for some constant c.
 A randomized queue containing n items must use at most 48n + 192 bytes of memory.
 Additionally, your iterator implementation must support operations next() and hasNext() in constant worst-case time; and construction in linear time; you may (and will need to) use a linear amount of extra memory per iterator.

+## Client

+> Write a client program Permutation.java that takes an integer k as a command-line argument; reads a sequence of strings from standard input using StdIn.readString(); and prints exactly k of them, uniformly at random.
+Print each item from the sequence at most once.

+> You may assume that 0 ≤ k ≤ n, where n is the number of string on standard input.
+Note that you are not given n.

+> The running time of Permutation must be linear in the size of the input.
+You may use only a constant amount of memory plus either one Deque or RandomizedQueue object of maximum size at most n.
+(For an extra challenge and a small amount of extra credit, use only one Deque or RandomizedQueue object of maximum size at most k.)

 # Solution

+The `Deque` and `RandomQueue` classes implement the class definitions specified above.
+The underlying implementation of these classes do not utilize the STL, such as `std::vector`, `std::list`, etc. This allows for more low-level control of the algorithm logic in order to fully maximize the educational understanding intended by these exercises.

 ## Deque

+The `Deque` class is implemented using a doubly linked list.
+It holds objects of templated type that must be CopyAssignable and CopyConstructible.
+A custom iterator is provided that allows for forward passes over a `Deque`.

 ## Randomized Queue

+The `RandomQueue` class is implemented as a resizable C-style array.
+The array doubles in capacity when filled.
+Its capacity is halved when the array reduces to a quarter full.

+Objects are added and stored to the array in a uniformly random order.
+Thereofore, removing an object at random is simply met by returning the last object in the queue.

+A custom iterator is provided that allows for a single pass over a `RandomQueue`.
+Each iterator instance returns the objects of the queue in uniformly random order.
+The order of two or more iterators to the same `RandomQueue` is mutually independent; each iterator maintains its own random order.

+The `RandomQueue` class holds objects of templated type that must be CopyAssignable and CopyConstructible.

 ## Client Program